 Used Nissan Leaf Mk1 buying guide

-Yes, the Mk1 Nissan Leaf is dated by comparison to more modern cars, but that’s entirely forgivable given it was the first electric car to sell in big numbers.
-Some buyers had – and still have – concerns over battery life, but we know of at least one Nissan Leaf that has close to 200,000 miles on the clock and is still going strong on its original battery.
+Yes, the first Leaf is now a bit behind the times compared to more modern models, but that’s forgivable given it was the first electric car to sell in big numbers.
+Some may have concerns about long-term battery life, but we know of at least one Leaf with almost 200,000 miles on its original battery and still going strong.

-It’s not the most strikingly-styled car on the road, and the interior doesn’t boast the most tactile materials, but most buyers choose the original Leaf for more pragmatic reasons – and here it scores well.
+The Leaf is not the most attractive-looking car on the road, and its interior isn't exactly luxurious, but most people choose this car for more pragmatic reasons – and here it scores well.

-There’s also the option of choosing a FLEX model, which comes with a battery lease.
-If you’re looking to offset some of the purchase price – which is fairly low on used cars, anyway – or if you're worried about the battery condition running down over time, it’s an option worth considering.
-Given the lack of reported battery problems, for most buyers it’s better to buy the car and the battery outright.
-That’ll reduce your monthly outgoings to just electricity, insurance, repairs and maintenance.
+You can pick up a FLEX model, which comes with a battery lease.
+If you’re looking to offset some of the purchase price – which is fairly low for used Leafs, anyway – or worried about the battery deteriorating over time, it’s an option worth considering.
+Given the lack of reported battery problems, though, most buyers are probably better off buying the car and battery outright.

-You can expect around 70 miles from a charge on the earliest cars, while updated 2013 cars will do around 99 miles in the real world, and the 30kWh Leaf tops the lot if you're concerned about driving range, with 124 miles quite achievable in ordinary use.
+Expect to get around 70 miles from a charge on the earliest Leafs, while updated 2013 cars will do around 100 miles in the real world.
+The 30kWh Leaf tops the lot if you're concerned about driving range, with 124 miles quite achievable in ordinary use.

 Which one should I buy?

 This depends largely on your budget and how you’ll use the car.
-While the original 2011 model records a range of 109 miles and the 2013 version 124 miles, the vast majority of buyers won’t need more.
+The original 2011 model records a range of 109 miles and the 2013 version 124 miles, and the vast majority of buyers won’t need more.
 If you’re one of those people, then you’re in luck, as they’re also the cheapest to buy.

-As far as trims go, we’d avoid the earliest car as the interior gets grubby quickly.
-Even so, it comes with most things you could reasonably want, including sat-nav, climate control and 16-inch alloy wheels.
+As far as trim levels go, we’d avoid the earliest cars, as their light-coloured interior gets grubby quickly.
+Even so, they comes with most features you could reasonably want, including sat-nav, climate control and 16-inch alloy wheels.
 Metallic paint was an option, as was a solar panel fitted to the rear spoiler.
-Most owners agree it doesn’t do much, other than keep the car’s 12v battery charged.
+Most owners agree it doesn’t do much other than keep the car’s 12v battery charged.

-Models built from 2013 started with the Visia trim, which we’d avoid as it lacks alloy wheels, and an infotainment screen which makes it harder to access some of the car’s features.
+Models built from 2013 started with Visia trim, which we’d avoid, as it lacks alloy wheels and an infotainment screen, which makes it harder to access some of the car’s features.
 More importantly, there’s no fast charging and the heater isn't terribly efficient.

-Acenta models receive alloy wheels, sat-nav, an energy-saving heater and a CHAdeMO rapid charge socket, which gives you the ability to use many public rapid chargers.
+Acenta models received alloy wheels, sat nav, an energy-saving heater and a CHAdeMO socket, which gives you the ability to use many public rapid chargers.
 Tekna models add leather trim, LED headlights, a Bose audio upgrade and larger alloy wheels.

 Used Nissan Leaf alternatives

 There are few electric cars to rival the cheapest Nissan Leafs.
-The closest is the Renault ZOE, which is a little smaller, but still remarkably practical.
-The battery can be leased or bought outright, so it’s important to understand that arrangement before you buy.
+The closest is the Mk1 Renault ZOE, which is a little smaller, but still remarkably practical.
+Its battery can be leased or bought outright, so it’s important to understand the arrangement before you buy.
 The ZOE also comes in two versions with different battery outputs.

 The BMW i3 is a handsome and upmarket rival to more expensive used Leafs.
-Unlike the Leaf, the i3 was available with a small petrol ‘range extender’ engine that works as a generator should the battery become depleted, as well as a more popular fully-electric version.
+Unlike the Leaf, the i3 was available with a small petrol ‘range extender’ engine that works as a generator should the battery become depleted, as well as in more popular fully electric form.

 What to look for

-Battery: We’re yet to hear stories of batteries failing, so it's reasonable to say that they’re well up to the job.
-The instruments indicate the battery condition and will show you if the maximum battery capacity (and therefore driving range) has reduced over time.
-Nissan offered a five-year or 60,000 mile warranty on the original Leaf, eight-years and 100,000 miles on the 30kWh version.
+Battery: We’ve yet to hear widespread reports of Leaf batteries failing, so it's reasonable to say they’re well up to the job.
+The instruments indicate the battery condition and will show you if the maximum capacity (and therefore driving range) has reduced over time.
+Nissan offered a five-year/60,000-mile warranty on the original Leaf, and eight years/100,000 miles on the 30kWh version.

-Drive: The Leaf is as easy to drive as any other automatic.
-The car’s regenerative braking system charges the battery when the car is slowing, and there’s a mode to increase the effectiveness of this.
-Early cars had an electronic handbrake, later cars a foot pedal instead.
+Drive: The Leaf is as easy to drive as any other automatic car.
+The regenerative braking system charges the battery when you slow down, and there’s a mode to increase the effectiveness of this.
+Early cars had an electronic handbrake, later cars a foot pedal.
 Which you prefer will be personal preference, but neither is hard to use.

 Charging: The majority of Leafs have two sockets under a flap behind the Nissan badge on the nose.
 One is a Type 1 connector for slow and fast charging, and the other is a CHAdeMO for swifter rapid charging from the kind of chargers you’ll find at most service stations.